tobias-sung/my-notes/content/Write-Up/Write-Up 1 - Introduction.md

 With the main features completed, I added two extra features:

 5. Connecting a [[Write-Up 6 - OLED screen|small OLED screen]] for printing out messages
-6. Reading configuration options from a [[Write-Up 7 - Reading from TXT File|text file in internal flash]].
+6. Reading configuration options from a [[Write-Up 7 - Reading from Configuration File|text file in internal flash]].